 How to Write Acceptance Criteria: Examples and Best Practices

 How can you avoid misunderstandings in the software development process and properly set your expectations for a product?
 In this article, we dig into a very important but often overlooked element of the product backlog — acceptance criteria.
+Learn how to write good acceptance criteria

 Here at Mobindustry, we operate with an Agile approach.
 That means we use Agile components like user stories and acceptance criteria.
 High-performing teams and organizations have these components in their product backlogs, and they know how to create them and use them effectively.
+If you want to create an MVP, acceptance criteria is one of the most important things to thought through.

 If your product backlog lacks user stories and acceptance criteria — or if they’re not clearly defined — you risk your expectations not converging with reality.
 User stories and acceptance criteria are responsible for representing how the end user will use your app and how your development team should execute each development task.
 When we start working on a new product, our team collaborates with the client to define user stories.